corsairmarks/combined_silfae_revisited/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 More clothing selector improvement, don't allow other species to pick the free Eldar trait
 * 1.0.2 Namelist tweaks
-* 2.0.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+* 2.0.0 Update for compatibility with Stellaris version 3.1 "Lem"
     * Add new localisation keys introduced in 3.1
     * Update Eye of Terror planet class with new icon syntax
     * Fix changed field name in custom deposits
     * Update homeworld setup to account for new changes in 3.1 (e.g. Reanimators, Clone Army, Pleasure Seekers, etc.)
     * The creatures of the Shroud want to devour your homeworld if you start with the initializer `eldar_system`
 * 2.0.1 Fix Eye of Terror description highlighting
+* 3.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
+    * Apply new mono-gender portrait rules
+    * More Pop clothing selector refinements
+    * Update custom starting system to handle the changes in the base game (mostly for Anglers)
+    * Add new tech for special Aquaponics farm - needed more food for Anglers starting in the Eye of Terror

 ## Source Code